haam-community/haam-community.github.io/constitution.md

 ## Definition - Steering Committee

-The Steering Committee is an executive board that manages the daily operations of the community and provides support, guidance and oversight of particular issues or projects within the context of the community.
+The Steering Committee is an executive board of 8-10 people that manages the daily operations of the community and provides support, guidance and oversight of particular issues or projects within the context of the community.

+Members are elected into the Steering Committee with yearly elections, described in the dedicated section below.

 The tasks of the Steering Committee involve brainstorming and proposing new initiatives and helping new initiatives to get off the ground, by increasing engagement and support for HAAM members and events, helping with ongoing organisation efforts, publicization of HAAM, and sourcing funds for the maintenance of HAAM.